mpacer/jupytercon2018/config/proposal.md

         - or, in programmatic code.
     - The many scopes of configuration, and how to use them to your advantage.
     - What `serverextension`s are, how to install/enable/disable them
-    - How to build configurable APIhandlers and non-configurable APIhandlers that can still use configuration files.
+    - How to build configurable API handlers and non-configurable API handlers that can still use configuration files.
     - How to use `jupyter_conf_search` to help you hunt down configuration issues.